sabrinajvalcin/cdc-stance-detection/README.md

 * **2021:** Vaccine rollout
 * **2022:** Transition toward endemic management

-For each period, searches targeted key public health topics (e.g., COVID, masks, vaccines, boosters, and Omicron) while restricting results to posts from the official CDC account (`@CDCgov`).
-Replies to the selected CDC posts were then collected using the **data-slayer/twitter-comments** actor on Spiffy.
+For each period, searches targeted key public health topics (e.g., COVID, masks, vaccines, stay at home, omicron) while restricting results to posts from the official CDC account (`@CDCgov`).
+Replies to the selected CDC posts were then collected using the **data-slayer/twitter-comments** actor on Apify.

 ### Data Annotation